Khan/perseus/.changeset/fluffy-poems-rush.md

 "@khanacademy/perseus": patch
 ---

-Upgraded <Hud> component to use TypeScript types for props
+Upgraded <InlineIcon> component to use TypeScript types for props